 We continued on to Porto, the second largest city, and justifiably famous for the fortified wine that bears it name.
 We saw many interesting sights, as well as two bookshops which could not be more different from one another.
 The first was FNCA, a European bookshop chain, similar to the American chain Barnes & Noble.
 The one in Porto is a multi-leveled modern structure with large CD and electronics sections.
 One alcove contained several tables and two walls filled with English language books, mostly British editions.
 I was able to purchase a lovely bi-lingual edition of poetry by Luis de Camões, the greatest classical Portuguese poet, whom, again, I must confess I never heard of until he was lauded by several of the local tour guides.
 I also picked up some British paperbacks that used to be called “quid books.”
 They are small volumes each containing one story by a contemporary writer.
 It always amuses me to see how American books change when they are published “across the pond.”
 The British version of Paul Auster’s NPR collection I Thought My Father was God is re-titled True Stories from American Life.

 Lello, the other bookshop that we visited, was, in contrast, close to 100 years old.
-The original architectural features were lovingly restored in the 1990s, and the carved wood, gold leaf and stained-glass skylights make the shop appear to be a small cathedral dedicated to the printed word.
+The original architectural features were lovingly restored in the architectural features were lovingly restored in the 1990s, and the carved wood, gold leaf and stained-glass skylights make the shop appear to be a small cathedral dedicated to the printed word.
 A grand staircase led up to the balcony that contained more books and a tiny coffee bar with three antique wooden tables and an ancient espresso machine.
 The staircase looked just like the carved staircases that decorate the altars in the major cathedrals in Portugal.
 Our tour guide kept referring to them as “Stairways to Heaven.”
 Now that Europe is becoming smoke-free, one could sit there for hours inhaling the smell of dark roasted coffee beans and old leather books, a book and coffee lover’s heaven, if ever there was one.

 There were very few English language books in the shop, except for travel guides, but I did not leave the store empty-handed.
 I bought an illustrated history of the Lello bookshop which they conveniently stock in four or five languages.